Lionel Holland

 Lionel Raleigh Holland (22 March 1865 – 25 May 1936) was a British politician, the youngest son of Henry Holland, 1st Viscount Knutsford.
 He was elected as a Conservative Member of Parliament for Bow and Bromley in 1895.
 He resigned in 1899 by becoming Steward of the Manor of Northstead.

+Holland was educated at Harrow School and King's College, Cambridge, where he was one of the founders of Granta.
+He was called to the Bar by the Inner Temple in 1889.
+During the First World War, he served with the Red Cross in France and in the Ministry of Munitions.

+He was director of a number of mining and exploration companies.

 Represented Westminster on the London County Council 1895–8.